 “My role is to make sure these things are done properly and that the kids have some instruction on how to plant and how to maintain the livestock,” said Caldwell.

-The responsibilities at the Kenyon Farm are far greater than most other student activities, said Lisa Schott ’80, managing director of Philander Chase Corporation and adviser for sustainability and community initiatives..
+The responsibilities at the Kenyon Farm are far greater than most other student centers, said Lisa Schott ’80, managing director of Philander Chase Corporation and adviser for sustainability and community initiatives..
 “I explained to the students, ‘You are taking on a very serious extra-curricular activity that will be very time consuming with a lot of responsibility because you’re caring for live beings.
 You’re caring for animals,’” she said.

 The students take the responsibilities personally.
 When one of the chicks that hatched last year was failing to thrive, Naves tucked it into his coat pocket and took it with him everywhere – including classes – to care for it.
 Today, it’s grown into one of the farm’s 60 healthy chickens.
 It’s what a caring farmer would do, he says.